zephyrproject-rtos/zephyr/boards/arm/xiao_ble/doc/index.rst

 Refer to the :ref:`jlink-external-debug-probe` page to learn about debugging boards with a Segger IC.

+Debugging using a BlackMagic Probe is also supported.

 Testing the LEDs in the XIAO BLE (Sense)
 ****************************************